tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 ## Working with mapped data

-After you've mapped your cleaned-up fastq reads, you can have a look at the mapping information in SAM/BAM/CRAM files with samtools.
+After you've mapped your cleaned fastq reads you can have a look at the mapping information in SAM/BAM/CRAM files with samtools.
 You can include the header with `-h`.
 When viewing the file type `/\@RG` and press `enter` to skip down to the bottom of the header to check that the read group information that we intended to add is indeed there.
 Note also that you should see 'RG:Z:CH1401_capture1' associated with all of the reads.